 If during a school day, the school board makes a decision to declare an inclement weather day, schools will remain open until the last child has been picked up.
 Families may be asked to safely pick up their child early if they are able to do so.
 Decisions related to bus cancellations and/or school closures will be made and communicated at the earliest possible time, however, no later than 6:00 a.m. the day of the closure.
-It is also very important that with this advance notice families will be prepared and have alternate arrangements planned ahead of time for the care of their children
+It is also very important that with this advance notice families will be prepared and have alternate arrangements planned ahead of time for the care of their children.
 Please note that reimbursements will not be provided due to program closures.

-Any closures for the York Catholic District School Board or York Region District School Board will be broadcast on CFRB 1010 AM Radio, CITY TV, Student Transportation Services website: www.schoolbuscity.com, Student Transportation Hotline: 1-877-330-3001, Board website and school websites, Radio and TV media outlets, @YRDSB (York Region) or @YCDSB (York Catholic) Twitter accounts caretakers on site.
+Any closures for the York Catholic District School Board or York Region District School Board will be broadcast on CFRB 1010 AM Radio, CITY TV, Student Transportation Services website: www.schoolbuscity.com, Student Transportation Hotline: 1-877-330-3001, Board website and school websites, Radio and TV media outlets, @YRDSB (York Region) or @YCDSB (York Catholic) Twitter accounts

+A condition of our lease stipulates that our programs can only be offered when the schools are open with caretakers on site.
 The Boards of Education endeavor to provide us with substantial notice of any closures if space is not available to provide care.
-In the event of an interruption in the school schedule, i.e., a walk out, inclement weather, YCD programs will not have access to school property, therefore the program will not be able to operate in the school.
+In the event of an interruption in the school schedule, i.e., a walk out, inclement weather, SEC programs will not have access to school property, therefore the program will not be able to operate in the school.
 Please note there is no reduction in fees for these days.